genepi/imputationserver/docs/create-reference-panels.md

 ## Init

-Create a new folder and create a `cloudgene.yaml` file:
+Create a new folder and create a `cloudgene.yaml` file.

 ```
 name:  My Reference Panel name